LLNL/UnifyFS/docs/limitations.rst

 one must follow any restrictions associated with the underlying MPI-I/O implementation.
-In particular, if the MPI library uses ROMIO for its MPI-I/O implementation, one should adhere to any limitations noted above for ROMIO.
+In particular, if the MPI library uses ROMIO for its MPI-I/O implementation, one should adhere to any limitations noted above for both ROMIO and MPI-I/O in general.

 Data Consistency
 ****************